 Heroin is a highly addictive drug.
 According to NIDA, over four million Americans have tried heroin at least one time.
 One in four first time heroin users become addicted to the drug.
 The process of breaking an addiction to heroin can be a long one.
 In many cases, it can last for several years.
 Many studies show that seeking inpatient treatment strongly correlates with long-term recovery from heroin.
 Professional treatment appears to be a major factor that determines whether or not a person will get sober and stay off of the drug.

 Statistics also show that a longer stay inside of an inpatient treatment facility correlates with greater overall recovery for heroin addicts.
 Support groups, spirituality, practical components and social factors all influence a person’s ability to quit using heroin.
 In most cases, the only way to truly help someone who is suffering from heroin addiction is to enter them into an inpatient treatment program.
-Some of the benefits of inpatient care are healthy nutrition, peer support, 24-hour monitoring and a greater focus on quitting heroin and staying sober.
+Some of the benefits of inpatient care and recovery for heroin addicts are healthy nutrition, peer support, 24-hour monitoring and a greater focus on quitting heroin and staying sober.